notiz-dev/nestjs-prisma/README.md

 ## PrismaClientExceptionFilter

 `nestjs-prisma` provides a `PrismaClientExceptionFilter` to catch unhandled [PrismaClientKnownRequestError](https://www.prisma.io/docs/reference/api-reference/error-reference#prisma-client-query-engine) and returns different HttpStatus codes instead of `500 Internal server error`.
+The exception filter supports REST (Express/Fasitfy) and GraphQL.

 To use the filter you have the following two options.